sikegame/udacity-p4/README.md

 `getSessionByDuration`

-This query type takes websafeConferenceKey and maximum duration (in minute) and returns all the sessions with the duration of less than the maximum duration given at the specific conference.
+This query type takes websafeConferenceKey and maximum duration (in minute) and returns all the sessions with the duration of less than the maximum minutes given at the specific conference.

 [1]: https://developers.google.com/appengine
 [2]: http://python.org